Trantorian1/notes-rust-blockchain/src/chord.md

 </div>

 _Fig.
-3_ illustrate a practical example of this algorithm:
+3_ illustrates a practical example of this algorithm:

-1. Starting at Node 0, we want to reach Node 6.
+1. Starting at Node 0, we want to reach Node 3.

-2. Node 6 is not part of Node 0's peers, so we jump to the next closest Node in its routing table, Node 2.
+2. Node 3 is not part of Node 0's peers, so we jump to the next closest Node in its routing table, Node 2.

-3. Node 6 is part of Node 2's peers, so we can jump to it directly.
+3. Node 3 is part of Node 2's peers, so we can jump to it directly.

-> In this way, we were able to reach Node 6 starting at Node 0 in only 2 network jumps, even if Node 6 is not part of Node 0's peers.
+> In this way, we were able to reach Node 3 starting at Node 0 in only 2 network jumps, even if Node 3 is not part of Node 0's peers.

 ## Joining a P2P Network

+So far we have seen how a Node can reach any target destination in the Network with only a limited routing table of peers.
+This however assumes a static network.
+How do we handle the case where new Nodes need to join?
+For this we need to introduce a new concept: **Boot Nodes**.

+> A **Boot Node** is a Node which is listed publicly (for example on the internet), to which new Nodes can connect for the first time.
+>
+> _This does not break the condition that no Node can have greater power over the network, as any Node can choose to become a Boot Node._

+When a new Node \\(N\\) connects to a Boot Node \\(B\\) for the first time, it coppies \\(B\\)'s routing table.
+This is not ideal however, as \\(B\\) does not have the same GUID as \\(N\\), and so it's routing table will not match. \\(N\\) will then use this routing table to connect to _other Nodes_ throughout the network and establish contact with its peers so as to create _it's own routing table._

+It is as if you started a journey with no map, so you go to the nearest stranger and ask him for a copy of theirs.
+It still isn't a perfect fit but it is a good starting point: you use it to go around and talk to _other strangers_ and copy parts of _their maps_ until you have the map that is best suited to your journey.

 <div style="text-align: center;">

 ![](./res/vector/p2p/chord5.png)
 _Fig.
-4: A new Node \\(n\\) joining the network by connecting to a Boot Node_
+4: A new Node \\(N\\) joining the network by connecting to a Boot Node_

 </div>

+The actual process is a bit more involved, as it might result in updating the routing tables of other Nodes, but this will be discussed in greater details in the next section on [Kademlia](./Kademlia.md).